 The 7-year study followed the meal by meal tracking of more than 12,000 randomly selected people.
 Researchers found that those with increased intake during the time of the study experienced a boost in positive emotions and life satisfaction.
 After analyzing how substantial that change in happiness and satisfaction is, the surprised researchers concluded that it is equivalent to moving from being unemployed (not by choice) to happily employed.

 For those maintaining a regular diet of 2-8 servings a day, these benefits occurred within a year.
-Unlike the disease and cancer benefits we normally hear about, these scientists were able to conclude that here is a benefit we actually can see much earlier.
-Healthy and strong is too abstract; happiness, though, I can get behind.
+Unlike the disease and cancer benefits normally research—which can take years from which to reap benefits—these scientists were able to hone in on a benefit people can experience much earlier.
+And that’s worth chewing on.